 Black History Month is an opportunity for financial institutions everywhere to recognize and honor the incredible contributions African Americans have made to strengthen the communities and industries in which we serve.

-In honor of Black History Month, OnCourse Learning is highlighting resources that financial institutions can use to celebrate this important month, raise awareness and act on their Diversity and Inclusion workplace initiatives.
+In honor of Black History Month, OnCourse Learning is highlighting resources that financial institutions can use to celebrate this important month, raise awareness, and act on their Diversity Equity and Inclusion workplace initiatives.

 Act on Your Website

 An important way to honor Black History Month is through education.
 Education for not only your employees, but also your customers and members.
-Some of the largest banks in the U.S. have added dedicated pages on their websites to help educate the meaning and importance of Black History Month.
+Some of the largest banks in the U.S. have added dedicated pages on their websites to help raise awareness of the meaning and importance of Black History Month.

-- U.S. Bank created a ‘splash’ page that acknowledges the month’s observance and invites visitors into being part of the legacy.
+• U.S. Bank created a page that acknowledges the month’s observance and invites visitors to be part of the legacy.

 Look in Your Own Community

-Financial institutions across the country have many amazing black-owned and operated businesses or non-profits right in their own communities.
-Take the month of February as a time when you can highlight these leaders on your social media, on your website and even within your building.
+Financial institutions across the country have many amazing Black-owned and operated businesses or non-profits in their own communities.
+Take the month of February as a time when you can highlight these leaders on your social media, on your website, and within your building.

 Empower Your Own Employees